 The key component of each sensorweb is a SmartCore device designed and built by the Canada Centre for Remote Sensing.
 The SmartCore is a compact device that controls sensor data traffic autonomously and communicates with a central server wirelessly in two-way mode.
-Its main characteristics are: modules for data processing and radio frequency (RF) or satellite communication; digital input-output (I/O), analog I/O, RS232, I2C, and SPI interfaces; and flexibility in terms of power requirements, sensor interfacing and programmability.
+Its main characteristics are as follows: modules for data processing and radio frequency (RF) or satellite communication; digital input-output (I-O), analog I-O, Radio Electronics Television Manufacturers Association standard 232 (RS232), inter-intergrated circuit (I2C), and serial peripheral (SPI) interfaces; and flexibility in terms of power requirements, sensor interfacing, and programmability.
 The main functionalities of the current SmartCore prototype are listed in Table 1.

 Each SmartCore can send sensor data autonomously and wirelessly to the central server in Vancouver and can also be prompted by the central server to send data.
-The ISIES configuration used digital cellular modems but the configuration can be changed easily to use satellite modems.
-The SmartCore devices can be programmed locally or remotely to carry out aggregate calculations in the field and also to send special event alerts to the central server.
-It is in these respects that ISIES constitutes a smart sensorweb that can act as a macro-instrument capable of making decisions based on data from distributed, hierarchical sensor nodes.
+The ISIES configuration used digital cellular modems, but the configuration can be changed easily to use satellite modems.
+The SmartCore devices can be programmed locally or remotely to carry out aggregate calculations in the field and send special event alerts to the central server.
+It is in these respects that ISIES constitutes a smart sensorweb that can act as a macroinstrument capable of making decisions based on data from distributed, hierarchical sensor nodes.
+Table 1.
+List of SmartCore device functionalities.